digicatapult/sqnc-documentation/docs/dataVisibility.md

 # Implementation Considerations

-1. Most considerations from the metadata file contents section still apply
+1. Most considerations from the data file contents section still apply

-2. Encrypting values directly (some of which might form a limited sized enum) will require a padding scheme such as [Optimal asymmetric encryption padding](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding).
+2. Encrypting metadata values directly (some of which might form a limited sized enum) will require a padding scheme such as [Optimal asymmetric encryption padding](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding).
 This will require further limiting metadata sizes to incorporate padding

 3. Bloat on the transaction size is substantial

-It’s worth noting this is of substantially lower value than encrypting file contents.
+It’s worth noting this is of substantially lower value than encrypting data file contents.
 Information only needs to be held directly on tokens if we interact with that information in process flows.
 One could argue that it is desirable in this case to just not have the guardrails provided by process flows and place the information in file contents.